linushof/sampling-in-dfe/README.md

-# Sampling Strategies in Decisions from Experiences
+# Sampling in Decisions from Experiences

 ## Abstract